nicolelaine/mm-site-revamp/README.md

 List of members with icons here.

+<h4>OpenStreetMap</h4>

+<a href="https://www.openstreetmap.org" target="_blank">OpenStreetMap</a> is the volunteer-driven open data mapping platform which makes all of this possible, supported by the not-for-profit <a href="https://osmfoundation.org/" target="_blank">OpenStreetMap Foundation</a>.

+Icon shown here.

 <!-- Dogwood is the [theme](https://jekyllrb.com/docs/themes/) for the [Jekyll](https://jekyllrb.com) static site generator powering [openstreetmap.us](https://openstreetmap.us).
 While the content for the OpenStreetMap US website is kept internal to the organization, we've decided to open source the site's theme for the benefit of the community.